Neehar77/Card-Playing-Agent/README.md

 Expert Systems: Utilizes expert systems to evaluate the current game state and select the best card to play. </br>
 Intelligent Decision Making: Employs various strategies to maximize the agent's chances of winning each round, including tracking played cards, assessing the strength of the hand, and predicting opponents' moves.</br>
 Game Simulation: Simulates gameplay against three other players, allowing for testing and evaluation of the agent's performance.</br>
-User Interface: Provides a simple user interface for interacting with the agent, including displaying game state and receiving player input.